Synthetixio/synthetix-subgraph/README.md

 })();
 ```

-> Note: due to The Graph limitation, only `1000` results will be returned (the maximum allowed `first` amount).
+*Due to The Graph limitation, only `1000` results will be returned (the maximum allowed `first` amount).
 If you use the predefined queries in `@synthetixio/data` it will grab all the results unless you pass a `max` field.
-You can also read the docs for more info on pagination if writing a custom query: https://thegraph.com/docs/graphql-api#pagination
+You can also read the docs for more info on pagination if writing a custom query: https://thegraph.com/docs/graphql-api#pagination*

 ## Build and Deploy